Skip to content

 WS Multipart

-For the text fields ContentType is optional.
-By default it is set to text/plain.
+For text fields, ContentType is optional.
+By default, it is set to text/plain.

-So here is an example of the minimal multipart request with one text field and one file upload:
+Here is an example of a minimal multipart request with one text field and one file upload:

 {